• Skip to primary navigation

 Jump to Recipe Print Recipe

-Also known as Yuanyang, Yun Yeung or Yuenyueng tea, Hong Kong Coffee milk tea is a simple 4-ingredient, 3-step recipe that anyone can easily make at home.
-Tastes great both hot and cold- creamy & warming in winter whilst refreshing in summer!
+Also known as Yuanyang, Yun Yeung or Yuenyueng tea, this Hong Kong Coffee milk tea recipe 港式鸳鸯奶茶 is a simple 4-ingredient, 3-step Chinese drinks recipe that anyone can easily make at home.
+One of the most popular non alcoholic, traditional Hong Kong Cafe Drinks, it tastes great both hot and cold- creamy & warming in winter whilst refreshing in summer!

 2 cups of Hong Kong yuan yang tea drink,